Compare two cars

 Safety

 Unfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the micro car segment, which is generally a misfortune safety-wise, but it doesn't do much to help us decide between the two.
-Furthermore, taking kerb weight as an important factor into account, Alto offers a marginal difference of 1% more metal.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the micro car segment, which is generally a misfortune safety-wise, still it doesn't help us solve our dilemma, does it?
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Alto offers a marginal difference of 1% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that Suzuki does have a slight advantage, when all the models are taken into account.
+I don't like generalizing things when it comes to reliability, although it does seem that Suzuki does have a slight advantage, at least on all of the models level.
 That's the official data, while our visitors describe reliability of Toyota with an average rating of 4.6, and models under the Suzuki badge with 4.5 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-That apart, owners of different cars powered by the same engine as Aygo rank it on average as 4.1, while the one under the competitor's bonnet gets 4.0 out of 5.
+Above it all, drivers of cars with the same engine as Aygo rank it on average as 4.1, while the one under the competitor's bonnet gets 4.0 out of 5.

 Performance & Fuel economy